-duce the risk to a negligible level.
-If an operator fails to do so, they breach Article 4(2) of the EUTR.
+Under the EUTR, 'negligible risk' is a central term of the due diligence process.
+If the risk assessment conducted by an operator reveals that the risk of illegally harvested timber entering the EU market is non-negligible, the operator needs to take appropriate risk mitigation measures to reduce the risk to a negligible level.
+If an operator fails to do so, it breaches Article 4(2) of the EUTR.
 Thus, 'negligible risk' is also a central term for the competent authorities when conducting a check on an operator's risk assessment and due diligence system.
 The current absence of a definition of negligible risk severely impacts their work: it is hard to establish a case of non-compliance without clear indicators of what exactly constitutes a failure of due diligence.
-The Deforestation Proposal introduces a definition of negligible risk132 that will help the authorities to effectively prosecute operators placing non-compliant products on the EU market.
-The proposal makes it explicit that operators may only place products on the EU market or export products from the EU market if no or only a negligible risk was found133.
+The Deforestation Regulation introduces a definition of negligible risk133 that will help the authorities to effectively prosecute operators placing non-compliant products on the EU market.
+The new regulation makes it explicit that operators may only place products on the EU market or export products from the EU market if no or only a negligible risk was found134.
 The definition of negligible risk is therefore a defining feature for the results-based due diligence that operators will need to conduct under the Deforestation Regulation.
 It provides operators and competent authorities with a clear benchmark as to what level of risk is acceptable for products to be placed on or exported from the EU market.
-The definition adopted in the final legislative text should provide this missing clarity - for operators, traders and competent authorities.
+The definition adopted in the final legislative text provides this missing clarity - for operators, traders and competent authorities.